 How can service designers deliver value faster?
 Enterprises, startups, nonprofits, and governments are all asking for results in record time.
 In response, service design is shifting to a leaner, faster practice with closer ties to both transformation and delivery.
-Jeff Gothelf, lean and agile evangelist, and Jess McMullin, veteran service designer, work together with Service Design Days to compile a special full-day workshop on Thursday, September 10 that is offered as an add-on to the SDD2020 program for half of its regular price.
+Jeff Gothelf, lean and agile evangelist, and Jess McMullin, veteran service designer, work together with Service Design Days to compile a special workshop that is offered as an add-on to the SDD2020 program for less than half of its regular price.
+The workshop is scheduled over two conference days: Thursday afternoon and Friday afternoon, September 10 and 11.

 This workshop will teach you how to remix proven service design practices to meet this rising tempo.
 You will get to know and practice methods like discovery prototyping, hypothesis mapping, and sketchboarding that help shorten the time to delivery (and in turn, boost organisational flexibility and adaptiveness).